darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 * Section headers slide-in on scroll; stat numbers count-up on first render

-* Haptic success on “Copy Link,” “Doc Uploaded,” “Coach Sign-off Approved”
+* Haptic success on "Copy Link,", "Doc Uploaded,", "Coach Sign-off Approved"

 * Confetti when a badge is earned (if it happened since last visit)